sudostake/resources/docs/execution/progress-report-3.md

 ## Next Two Weeks
 - Finish the registry work and publish the initial size and cost report.
-- Deploy the shared vault contract as a global reference so the factory no longer embeds the WASM, cutting vault-creation costs by more than 90% (from ~3 NEAR to well under 0.3 NEAR).
+- Deploy the shared vault contract as a global reference so the factory stops embedding the WASM.
+This cuts vault-creation costs by more than 90% (from ~3 NEAR to well under 0.3 NEAR).
-- Enable feature flags, deploy the shared vault contract to testnet, and confirm normal user actions still work.
+- Turn on the feature flags, push the shared vault contract to testnet, and recheck core user flows.
-- Write and rehearse the migration guide with a small lender and borrower group.
+- Draft and run the migration guide with a small lender and borrower group.

 ## Looking Ahead
 - Promote the optimized contracts to NEAR mainnet, connect them to the web app and AI Agent, and prepare the launch runbook once factory optimization clears the readiness checkpoint.